A Parametric Multiscale Surrogate Framework Based on Texture-Generalizable Deep Material Networks for Polycrystal Modeling: TACS--GNN--ODMN Framework

 \subsection{Dataset Preparation}

-To ensure generalization across diverse microstructures, the training dataset comprises polycrystalline RVEs exhibiting a broad spectrum of crystallographic textures.
-The texture of each RVE is characterized by the ODF, computed using DREAM.3D (v6.5.171)~\citep{groeber2014dream}.
-In DREAM.3D, the ODF is parameterized for 1,000 uniformly discretized orientations within the FCC fundamental zone, each defined by:
+To enable generalization across diverse microstructures, the training dataset is constructed to cover a broad range of crystallographic textures and corresponding mechanical responses.
+Each polycrystalline RVE is characterized by its ODF, computed using DREAM.3D (v6.5.171)~\cite{groeber2014dream}.
+The ODF is discretized into 1,000 orientations in the FCC fundamental zone.
+Each orientation is specified by a set of Euler angles, a weight in multiples of random density (MRD), and a spread parameter.
+The spread parameter controls the blurring of the selected orientation in Rodrigues space and defines the number of orientation bins over which the MRD value decreases quadratically to zero.